 Today, through its Schools of Technology & Design, Professional Studies and Arts & Sciences, City Tech offers 65 degree and specialized certificate programs in the technologies of art and design, business, computer systems, engineering, entertainment, health care, hospitality, human services, the law-related professions, career and technology teacher education, and the liberal arts and sciences.

-Its 28 associate and 19 baccalaureate degree programs provide a rare blend of specialized technological instruction and broad education in the liberal arts and sciences.
+Its 27 associate and 24 baccalaureate degree programs provide a rare blend of specialized technological instruction and broad education in the liberal arts and sciences.
 Many of these programs are offered nowhere else within the CUNY system or in the New York metropolitan area.
-Recently introduced baccalaureate programs or program options in applied mathematics, architectural technology, communication design, computer systems, facilities management, health services administration and travel and tourism (an option within the degree program in hospitality management) not only help meet the urgent need for skilled professionals in these areas, but are also attracting record numbers of transfer students and enabling more of the College’s associate degree program graduates to continue their education here.
-City Tech’s newest bachelor’s degree programs in emerging media technologies and in industrial design technology (NYS approval of these expected in early 2010) will create exciting opportunities for students in these cutting-edge areas.
+Recently introduced baccalaureate programs or program options in applied mathematics, architectural technology, communication design, computer systems, facilities management, and health services administration not only help meet the urgent need for skilled professionals in these areas, but are also attracting record numbers of transfer students and enabling more of the College’s associate degree program graduates to continue their education here.
+City Tech’s newest bachelor’s degree programs in biomedical informatics, radiologic sciences and electrical engineering technology will create exciting opportunities for students in these cutting-edge areas.